 The best free cloud storage services allow you to securely save a copy of your most important files or images in the cloud for safekeeping.
-Most of these services are offered by cloud storage providers that also offer a free tier in addition to their paid plans.
+Most of these services are offered by cloud storage providers that also have a free tier in addition to their paid plans.

-While it may be difficult to narrow down your choices when so many services offer similar free plans, the great thing about free cloud storage is that you can test out multiple services without spending a thing before making your final decision.
+While it may be difficult to narrow down your choices when so many services offer similar free plans, the great thing about free cloud storage is that you can test out multiple services before making your final decision.
 Keep in mind that file size limits, ease of use, service access and support options are something you want to carefully consider before choosing any cloud storage service whether it's free or paid.

 We’ve thoroughly tested and reviewed each of the free cloud storage services on this list and highlighted other features and functionality you might find useful.

 The top 3 best free cloud storage solutions available

 Why you can trust Tom's Guide Our writers and editors spend hours analyzing and reviewing products, services, and apps to help find what's best for you.
 Find out more about how we test, analyze, and rate.